Confidentiality for Victims of Domestic Violence

 How To Make A Request

 To make a request, please call us at 800-638-5433 and have your personal information (full name, address, telephone number, etc.) ready for our associate to assist you.
-If you want us to contact you by alternative means (for example, someone else’s address or another e-mail address), please have that information ready as well.
+If you want us to contact you by alternative means (for example, someone else’s mailing address or another e-mail address), please have that information ready as well.
 Our associate may ask you for additional information, such as your policy number or social security number.
-You are not required to provide us with this information, but it may help us safeguard your information quicker.
-Please note we have up to three business days to implement the necessary protocols to safeguard your personal information.
+You are not required to provide us with this information, but it may help us safeguard your information more quickly.
+Please note that we have up to three business days to implement the necessary protocols to safeguard your personal information.

 If a guardian or legal representative makes a request on an individual’s behalf, our associate may ask for additional documentation to verify their relationship to the individual.